mikke89/RmlUiDoc/pages/cpp_manual/contexts.md

 virtual void Release() = 0;
 ```

 `InstanceContext()` will be called whenever a new context is requested.
 It takes a single parameter, name, the name of the new context.
-If a context can be created, it should be initialised and returned.
-Otherwise, return NULL (0).
+If a context can be created, it should be initialised and returned wrapped in a `ContextPtr` which is a unique pointer with a custom deleter.
+Otherwise, return nullptr.

 `ReleaseContext()` will be called whenever a context is released.
 The context instancer should destroy the context and free and resources allocated for it.